-- The United States LP/Propane Gas Sea Level and High Altitude Conversion Kit (P/N 904404A) is for LP/propane conversion in the United States at altitudes between zero and 10,000 ft. above sea level. - The Canadian LP/Propane Gas Sea Level and High Altitude Conversion Kit (P/N 904405A)is for LP/propane conversions in Canada at altitudes between zero and 4,500 ft. above sea level.
+- The United States LP/Propane Gas Sea Level and High Altitude Conversion Kit is for LP/propane conversion in the United States at altitudes between zero and 10,000 ft. above sea level. - The Canadian LP/Propane Gas Sea Level and High Altitude Conversion Kit is for LP/propane conversions in Canada at altitudes between zero and 4,500 ft. above sea level.

 For installations between zero and 3,999 ft. above sea level, a #54 drill size orifice should be used.
-Installations 4,080 ft. above sea level require a # 55 drill size orifice.
-Table 5 (page 15) lists the correct orifice size to use at different altitudes.
+Installations 4,000 ft. above sea level require a # 55 drill size orifice.
+For LP applications, refer to Table 7 for the correct orifice size and furnace manifold pressure.
+NOTE: Each unit has specific orifices.

 After changing the orifices, it is required that you measure the gas input rate by clocking the gas meter and using the local gas heating value.
-See Verifying & Adjusting the Firing Rate section on page 16.
+See Verifying and Adjusting the Firing Rate section on page 17.